 As FNC’s southeastern correspondent from 1998 to 2001, he covered a range of stories, including the 2001 Timothy McVeigh execution and the 1999 Elian Gonzalez story.
 He has also provided a series of reports from Cuba and covered more than a dozen hurricanes.

 Prior to joining FNC, Baier worked for WRAL-TV (CBS 5) in Raleigh, NC, WREX-TV (NBC 13) in Rockford, IL and WJWJ-TV (PBS 2) in Beaufort, SC.
 A graduate of DePauw University, he has a Bachelor of Arts in Political Science and English.
 He is also the author of The New York Times best seller, “Special Heart: A Journey of Faith, Hope, Courage and Love” and “Three Days in January: Dwight Eisenhower’s Final Mission.”
-Bret’s latest book, “Three Days in Moscow: Ronald Reagan and the Fall of the Soviet Empire,” will be released May 15, 2018 wherever books are sold.
+Bret’s latest book, “Three Days in Moscow: Ronald Reagan and the Fall of the Soviet Empire,” is available now wherever books are sold.
 Please see the book tab above for more information.

 For more information please visit www.foxnews.com/specialreport